sound-artefacts/3d-plotter/README.md

 3d plotter is a SuperCollider sound and graphics engine for perspective based, (vanishing points, axonometric, fisheye options), audioreactive tensors.
-It plots vector point cloud animations based on distribution arrays and other array data types supports color per point, lining, shapes, animation control, sequencing and grouping.
+It plots vector point cloud animations based on distribution arrays and other array data types, supports color per point, lining, shapes, animation control, sequencing and grouping.

 Array types include: Spherical distributions with spherical harmonics, toriads, relevant wraps and localization point group nestings, and other mods like bessel ripples and depth information.
 Poinst based on solid and polytope, geodesic geometries.
 Points based on image information data.
 Iamge sources can be single image or video frames, structurally utilized for sonification, motion capture analogs, or chaotic data sources.